nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list.md

 #### Data awaiting filing

-Where data exists in a provider system workflow that would have been included as part of the bundle returned had it been integrated in the system, then this **SHOULD** be sent in a separate list to the rest of the entries.
-The list **SHOULD** be sent using the appropriate list.code relevant to the type of resource that it contains as defined in the guidance for that resource group and contain the warningCode for data awaiting filing.
+Where data exists in a provider system workflow that would have been included as part of the bundle returned had it been integrated in the system, then this **MUST** be sent in a separate list to the rest of the entries.
+The list **MUST** be sent using the appropriate list.code relevant to the type of resource that it contains as defined in the guidance for that resource group and contain the warningCode for data awaiting filing.
 This will allow consuming systems to be able to display the data and indicate that it has not been reviewed by an appropriate person at the providing practice.

 ## List elements ##